 Officially known as the National Capital Territory (NCT), Delhi is also a union territory of India.
 It is the second-most populous city of our country after Mumbai with a massive population of around 2 crores.
-The neighbouring cities around Delhi such as Gurgaon, Noida, Faridabad, Ghaziabad, etc also come under the Central National Capital Region simply because they share their boundary with Delhi.
+The neighboring cities around Delhi such as Gurgaon, Noida, Faridabad, Ghaziabad, etc also come under the Central National Capital Region simply because they share their boundary with Delhi.

 It is interesting to know that Delhi has been inhabited since the 6th century BCE.
 However, history has not been so kind to Delhi as it was ransacked and looted over a period of some hundred years, Specifically during the medieval period.
 What makes Delhi stand out among the rest, is the fact that after all of this it still stands tall and prideful in the face of adversity.
 Delhi has also been associated with many myths, and legends belonging to different eras.